17 November 2013

 known after illustrating The Biggles Book of Treasure Hunting

 for Ranger magazine.
-Johns is mentioned briefly, but the article is well
+Johns is mentioned briefly, but the article is

-able to reproduce the fine detail in which he worked.
+the first magazine able to reproduce the fine detail in which he worked.

 29th March 2010